-All the protagonists in the Mother series are children (so obviously, plenty of the enemies that battle them will be adults), but perhaps the most notable specific example of this trope is in EarthBound when a bunch of policemen beat up Ness just because he wants to leave his hometown.
+All the main protagonists in the MOTHER series are children (so obviously, plenty of the enemies that battle them will be adults), but perhaps the most notable specific example of this trope is in EarthBound when a bunch of policemen beat up the 13-year-old Ness just because he wants to leave his hometown.

 The Legend of Zelda: The Wind Waker has Ganondorf hitting Link, who is around 12 years old in this game, multiple times until he loses consciousness and has his sword knocked from his hand.
 Later, during the final battle, Ganondorf uses some very brutal and painful-looking sword moves against Link.